 Colombian National Extradited to the United States to Face Charges for Encouraging and Inducing Aliens to Come to the United States

-A Colombian citizen was extradited from Colombia to the United States today to face a four-count federal indictment in the Southern District of Florida for encouraging and inducing aliens to come to the United States.
+A Colombian citizen was extradited from Colombia to the United States today to face a four-count federal indictment in the Southern District of Florida for his role in a scheme to smuggle illegal aliens from Colombia into the United States.

 This case is being investigated by HSI Miami, with assistance from the HSI Bogota field office.
 The government of Colombia, including the Colombian Office of the Attorney General, provided significant assistance and support during the investigation.
 The Criminal Division’s Office of International Affairs provided significant support with the defendant’s extradition.

-This case is being prosecuted by Assistant U.S. Attorney Brian Dobbins of the Southern District of Florida and Trial Attorney Danielle Hickman of the Criminal Division’s Human Rights and Special Prosecutions Section.
+This case is being prosecuted by Trial Attorney Danielle Hickman of the Criminal Division’s Human Rights and Special Prosecutions Section and Assistant U.S. Attorney Brian Dobbins of the Southern District of Florida.